adpablos/expense-tracker-backend/README.md

 │   ├── models                        # Data models
 │   ├── repositories                  # Data access logic
 │   ├── routes                        # API routes
+│   ├── server.ts                     # Server setup
 │   ├── services                      # Business logic
 │   ├── swagger.ts                    # Swagger configuration
 │   ├── transaction-coordinators      # Transaction coordination
-│   ├── types                         # Custom type definitions
-│   ├── utils                         # Utility functions
+│   └── utils                         # Utility functions
-│   ├── index.ts                      # Application entry point
-│   └── global.d.ts                   # Global type definitions
 ├── tests                             # Test files
+│   ├── config                        # Test configuration
+│   ├── integration                   # Integration tests
 │   ├── unit                          # Unit tests
-│   └── integration                   # Integration tests
-├── scripts
-│   ├── init-db.sql                   # SQL script for creating tables
-│   ├── init-db-data.sql              # SQL script for inserting initial data
-│   ├── init-db.ts                    # Script to initialize the database
-│   └── export-openapi.ts             # Script to export OpenAPI specification
+│   └── utils                         # Test utilities`
-├── .env                              # Environment variables
-├── package.json                      # Project metadata and dependencies
-├── tsconfig.json                     # TypeScript configuration
-├── jest.config.js                    # Jest configuration
-├── README.md                         # Project documentation
-└── LICENSE                           # License information`

 Development Notes
 -----------------

 -   **TypeScript Configuration:**

-    The project uses a `global.d.ts` file located at the root directory to extend global interfaces, such as adding custom properties to the Express `Request` interface.
+    The project uses a `global.d.ts` file located in `src/types` to extend global interfaces, such as adding custom properties to the Express `Request` interface.
 This file is included in the TypeScript compilation through the `include` array in `tsconfig.json`.

 -   **Running with `ts-node`:**

-    When running the development server using `ts-node`, it's important to include the `--files` flag in the script to ensure that all files specified in `tsconfig.json` (including `global.d.ts`) are loaded.
+    When running the development server using `ts-node`, it's important to include the `--files` flag in the script to ensure that all files specified in `tsconfig.json` (including `src/types/global.d.ts`) are loaded.
 This is configured in the `package.json` scripts:

-    json

-    Copy code
+    ```json

-    `"scripts": {
+    "scripts": {
       "dev": "ts-node --files src/index.ts"
-    }`
+    }
+    ```

     Without the `--files` flag, `ts-node` does not load the type definitions specified in the `include` array of `tsconfig.json`, which can lead to compilation errors when using custom type extensions.